-Palm Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Palm Bay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Palm Bay in 2010 was $20,458, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $81,832 for a family of four.
+The per capita income in Palm Bay in 2018 was $27,695, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $110,780 for a family of four.
 However, Palm Bay contains both very wealthy and poor people as well.

-Palm Bay is a very ethnically-diverse city.
+Palm Bay is an extremely ethnically-diverse city.
 The people who call Palm Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palm Bay residents report their race to be White, followed by Black or African-American.
 Palm Bay also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.68% of the city’s residents.
-Important ancestries of people in Palm Bay include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 17.93% of the city’s residents.
+Important ancestries of people in Palm Bay include German, Irish, English, Italian, and Jamaican.

 The most common language spoken in Palm Bay is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.